Pegasus167/stock_prediction_quantitativefinance/README.md

 # stock_prediction_quantitativefinance
-This project focuses on the prediction of stock prices and quantitative finance metrics by leveraging news data along, multiple-bank analysis, automated data collection and historic data utilization.
+This project is a comprehensive approach to Stock Market Prediction using Real-Time Social Media Analysis, Volume & Open Interest, and Market Depth Analysis, Multiple-Bank Analysis, Automated Data Collection and Historic Data Utilization.
 The aim is to create a comprehensive prediction model that integrates diverse data sources to enhance the accuracy of financial forecasts.